 Online, Zoom • Thursday, April 29, 2021

-Reginald Gibbons is the director of Northwestern University’s MFA program in creative writing and the author of ten collections of poetry, including Last Lake; the book of criticism How Poems Think (both University of Chicago); and the collection of short stories An Orchard in the Street (BOA).
+Reginald Gibbons teaches in the Northwestern University’s MFA program in creative writing and is the author of ten collections of poetry, including Last Lake; the book of criticism How Poems Think (both University of Chicago); and the collection of short stories An Orchard in the Street (BOA).
 With Ilya Kutik, he recently completed a translation of Boris Pasternak’s poems.
-A new collection of poetry, Renditions, will be published by Four Way Books this year.
+A new collection of poetry, Renditions, was published by Four Way Books this year.

 Thursday, April 29, 2021

 If you need to cancel your enrollment in an Academy class, please let us know as soon as possible.
 We can only offer full refunds if you cancel two weeks prior to the start of class.
 After that, before the start date of class, we can offer a 50% refund.
 We cannot refund day-of cancellations, and we cannot refund or partially refund tuition once the class has begun.

 If you purchased your class through CourseHorse, then our Refund & Cancellation policy applies to your purchase.
 If you are entitled to a refund, or have any questions, please visit the CourseHorse site and contact their customer service team.